mollymaefraser/5COM1079-SDE-frontend/README.md

 ## Building

-To create a production version of ythe app:
+To create a production version of the app:

 ```bash
 npm run build